SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 • Enemy ranged attacks with weapons against you have disadvantage.
 • You may use your reaction to perform an opportunity attack with a longbow against an enemy that moves within 5 feet of you.

+* Disable Bulwark

+You may disable your Bulwark braced stance.

 ### Level 14